automateps/AutomatePS/Docs/Remove-AMWindowConditionControl.md

 ```

 ## DESCRIPTION
-Remove-AMWindowConditionControl removes a control from an AutoMate Enterprise window condition.
+Remove-AMWindowConditionControl removes a control from an Automate window condition.

 ## EXAMPLES